edu-sharing/edu-sharing-community-repository/Backend/Readme.md

 -------------------------
 Install java jdk on your system

-We recommend using Eclipse for project usage
+We recommend using IntelliJ IDEA or Eclipse for project usage.

 Create a build.[your-os-username].properties on the same level as build.properties and set the following values: